migsc/cmdeagle/docs/README.md

 - `$CLI_NAME`: The name of your CLI application
 - `$CLI_DATA_DIR`: The directory where data files will be installed

-###### `include` key
+###### `include` setting

-The `include` key defines files that should be bundled with your CLI application.
+The `include` setting defines files that should be bundled with your CLI application.
 These files are embedded into the executable during the build phase and extracted when the user first runs your CLI.

 ```yaml
 includes: